-Let’s take our free CFA Level 1 practice questions to pass the exam on your first attempt.
+Take our free CFA Level 1 practice tests now to ensure acing the test on your first try.

 What is a CFA Level I?